core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Upon receiving the Ticket Request, the server produces a regular response and includes a non-zero Max-Age option as an outer CoAP option.
 Note that there is no point in including in an inner Max-Age option, as the client could not pin it in time.

-When a second, different client later asks for the same resource at the same server, its new request uses a different KID and Partial IV than the first client's.
+When a second, different client later asks for the same resource at the same server, its new request uses a different 'kid' and 'Partial IV' than the first client's.
 Thus, the new request produces a cache miss at the proxy and is forwarded to the server, which responds with the same Ticket Request provided to the first client.
 After that, when the second client sends the Ticket Request to the server, a cache hit at the proxy will be produced, and the Ticket Request can be served from the proxy's cache.

 When multiple proxies are in use, or the response has expired from the proxy's cache, the server receives the Ticket Request multiple times.
 It is a matter of perspective whether the server treats that as an acceptable replay (given that this whole mechansim only makes sense on requests free of side effects), or whether it is conceptualized as having an internal proxy where the request produces a cache hit.